+PHL 100 Cr.3

 Advanced Topics in Philosophy

 Study of a philosophical topic of special interest.
 Topics will vary according to the interests of students and the instructor.
 For the current content, consult the instructor or the department chair.
 No more than six credits in PHL 494, 495, and 497 are applicable to a philosophy major or minor.
 Repeatable for credit - maximum 6.
-Prerequisite: nine credits in philosophy and consent of department chair.
-This course is open to juniors and seniors.
+Prerequisite: junior or senior standing; nine credits in philosophy.
 Consent of department.
 Offered Occasionally.

 PHL 495 Cr.1-3